Amelia J. Michael (she/they)

 Amelia co-owned ANSi Consulting (Mt.
 Laurel, New Jersey) for over 15 years, and transitioned it from a back-end IT development and support company into a Management Consulting Firm.
 She accomplished this by identifying clients’ priorities at all organizational levels, which translated into offering value-added educational and process improvement services.
 In 2010, she founded Aikotek LLC, focusing on the things that IT companies were not doing, namely teaching users to understand technology and bridge the communication gap between humans and their machines.

-Amelia’s passion for social justice began as a teen in 1986, when she participated in an underground feminist movement in Israel that aimed to raise awareness about consent.
+Amelia’s passion for social justice began as a teenager, when she participated in an underground feminist movement in Israel that aimed to raise awareness about consent.
 That early experience led Amelia to obtain her certification as a crisis and domestic abuse counselor through the Commonwealth of Pennsylvania in 1994, working as an emergency room volunteer, and growing to offer private counseling.

 Her experience at Aikotek combined with her crisis counseling background led Amelia to identify a specialty helping people confront their fears around technology.
 Technology and the change it introduces into people’s work lives can be scary and painful.
 Amelia understands such responses and disarms them through targeted questioning and active listening, process analysis, and customized training or recommendations.